tendermint/tendermint/docs/specification/new-spec/p2p/peer.md

 The connection has now been authenticated.
 All traffic is encrypted.

-Note that only the dialer can authenticate the identity of the peer, but this is what we care about since when we join the network we wish to ensure we have reached the intended peer (and are not being MITMd).
+Note: only the dialer can authenticate the identity of the peer, but this is what we care about since when we join the network we wish to ensure we have reached the intended peer (and are not being MITMd).